 Unstuffed cabbage casserole is so much easier to make.
 NO rolling required, just throw it all in, saute and enjoy those classic flavors.
+One of our favorite simple cabbage recipes on our site.

 Stuffed Cabbage Casserole Recipe